Welcome to The Everybody Gallery

 An exhibition of work by Rachel Rea as part of the New Creatives programme

-Open Wednesday-Saturdays, 1-4pm (please note, the gallery will be closed between Friday 29th March and and Saturday 6th April inclusive, and on Saturday 4th, Saturday 18th, Thursday 23rd and Friday 24th May)
+*Please note, the gallery will be closed between Friday 29th March and Saturday 6th April inclusive, and on Saturday 4th, Saturday 18th, Thursday 23rd, Friday 24th and Saturday 25th May

 View Event →